xabbu42/Master/arbeit.md

 \end{longtable}

+The classification and annotations for families of $□$ in G3s as well as the definition of prehistoric relation carry over to G3lp without a problem.
+One difference is that the families in G3lp consist not of occurrences of a single symbol $□$ but of occurrences of the set of subterms $s$ of a term $t$ in the root sequent.
+The other difference is that we have two rules introducing positive proof terms $(⊃ :)_c$ and $(⊃ :)_t$, which will both have a prehistoric period.

 Prehistoric relations in G3s + $(Cut)$ and G3lp
 ===============================================

-The classification and annotations for families of $□$ in G3s as well as the definition of prehistoric relation carry over to G3lp without a problem.
-The only difference is that the families in G3lp consist not of occurrences of a single symbol $□$ but of occurrences of the set of subterms $s$ of a term $t$ in the root sequent.

-Neither classification and annotations for families of $□$ as the definition of prehistoric relation carry over as easely to G3s +
+Neither classification and annotations for families of $□$ as the definition of prehistoric relation carry over directly to G3s +
 $(Cut)$.
-The classification and annotations do not carry over as the $(Cut)$ rule uses the cut formula in different polarities for the two premises.
+The classification and annotations do not carry over as the
+$(Cut)$ rule uses the cut formula in different polarities for the two premises.
 The prehistoric relations do not carry over as the $(Cut)$ formula no longer fullfills the subformula property used for proofing lemma \ref{prehist}.

 Because of this we will use the following global definition for prehistoric relations between any two $□$ families in a G3s + $(Cut)$
 proof:

-\Begin{definition}[prehistoric relation in G3s + $(Cut)$] \label{global}
+\Begin{definition}[Prehistoric Relation in G3s + $(Cut)$] \label{global}
 A family $□_i$ has a *prehistoric relation* to another familiy $□_j$, in notation $i ≺ j$, if there is a $(⊃ □)$ rule introducing an occurrance of $□_j$ with premise $s$, such that there is an occurrance of $□_i$